wasmerio/ate/doc/design.md

 ## Immutable Data

-Data stored within ATE is by design "immutable" following the "log-based architecture":
+Data stored within ATE is by design "immutable" following the concept of a "log-based architecture"

                                                                   Next
                                                                  Record